conjurinc/apidocs/api.md

 |404|Role does not exist|

 + Parameters
-    + account: demo (string) - organization account name
+    + account: conjur (string) - organization account name
     + kind: group (string) - kind of the role, for example 'group' or 'layer'
-    + id: v1/ops (string) - ID of the role, do not query-escape
+    + id: ops (string) - ID of the role, do not query-escape

 + Request
     + Headers